-For Tati S. Titch and Anna Kim, first comes a message.
-Every place gets one of its own.
-Started with “So do I” written with 115 geo-tags over the map of Moscow, Tati's project has now evolved into “Imagine”, a word of 88 “pins” covering the entire island of Cyprus.
-“So do I” was to remind a viewer of the fact, that his or her attitude towards the city is mirrored back at them.
-Inits turn, “Imagine” refers to John Lennon's iconic song about the world with no boundaries.
-The island, a unity tragically divided into two parts by the border between Northern and Southern Cyprus, is a perfect place to remember Lennon's timeless message.
+“Imagine”, a word of 88 “pins” covering the entire island of Cyprus, refers to John Lennon's iconic song about the world with no boundaries.
+The island, a unity tragically divided into four parts by the border between Northern and Southern Cyprus, UN buffer zone and British air force bases — is a perfect place to remember Lennon's timeless message.

-On a smaller scale, this project develops a method of exploring the world by means of art.
-It is a way of travelling that involves creation, rather than consumption.
-The artist establishes connection with a certain place on Earth: observing it, being inspired by its unique features, and then channeling its spirit into a piece of art.
+Also, this project develops a method of exploring the world by means of art.
+It is a way of traveling that involves creation rather than consumption.
+The artist establishes a connection with a certain place on Earth: observes it, gets inspired by its unique features, and then channels its spirit into a piece of art, healing its trauma.

-“Imagine” is a collaboration between two artists: Tati S. Titch, working with the medium of instant photography, and Anna Kim (www.anya.kim), a mixed media artist and paintor.
-Hors format combination of their pieces sometimes include artifacts found on locations: fallen leaves, dried flowers, little stones of even small animals' bones.
-The outcome is best described as freestyle, multi-dimensional collage.
-Each piece is then photographed and published on a dedicated website, where a visitor can view it on Google Maps, connected to the exact spot of its origin.
-Along each piece may come photographs, videos, texts and other virtual artifacts from each location.
+“Imagine” is a collaboration between two artists: Tati S. Titch who works with the concept and the medium of instant photography, and Anna Kim, a mixed media artist and painter.
+This format is a combination of their pieces that sometimes include artifacts found on locations and recycled/upcycled materials.
+The result can be best described as a freestyle, multi-dimensional collage.
+Each piece is then photographed and published on a digital map, where a visitor can view the pins, connected to the exact spot of its origin.